Pillows and Blankets: Plot

-Presented in the style of Ken Burns' documentary, The Civil War, what started as a casual disagreement about blankets and pillows blossoms into all-out war on the Greendale campus.
+The episode, framed as a documentary in the style of Ken Burns' The Civil War and narrated by Keith David, details a disagreement about a blanket fort blossoming into an all-out pillow fight on the Greendale campus.

 Continuing the plot of the previous episode, Abed's (Danny Pudi) pillow-fort faction (Pillowtown) and Troy's (Donald Glover) blanket-fort faction (Blanketsburg) confront each other in the study hall.
 A pillow fight breaks out when a pillow carelessly thrown by Star-Burns (Dino Stamatopoulos) collapses part of the Blanketsburg fort.
-Dean Pelton (Jim Rash) convinces Jeff (Joel McHale) to organize a meeting to get Troy and Abed back together and build a joint blanket-pillow fort worthy of a Guinness world record.
-At the meeting, Jeff half-heartedly attempts to reconcile the rivals with imaginary "friend hats."
-Troy gives Abed an "all-tomato", demanding that Abed demolish his pillow fort to make way for Troy's blanket fort, or else.
-Abed declines the ultimatum, and at midnight, members of Blanketsburg attack a fort made by Pillowtown.
+Dean Pelton (Jim Rash) convinces Jeff (Joel McHale) to organize a meeting to reconcile Troy and Abed in order to build a joint blanket-pillow fort worthy of a Guinness world record.
+However, Jeff's dismissive attempt to reconcile the rivals with imaginary "friend hats" fails.
+Troy demands that Abed demolish his pillow fort to make way for Troy's blanket fort, but Abed declines the ultimatum, so at midnight, members of Blanketsburg attack a fort made by Pillowtown.
 Troy then declares war on Pillowtown.

-Jeff wants the war to continue so that he will not have to go to classes, so he gives each team an inspirational speech which keeps the war going.
-When Annie (Alison Brie) hears of this while treating (mildly) injured players, she refuses to reply to Jeff's text messages and emphasizes to him that Troy and Abed's friendship is at stake.
+Jeff gives inspiring speeches to both sides to avoid classes resuming, upsetting Annie (Alison Brie), acting as a battlefield nurse, who emphasizes to him that Troy and Abed's friendship is at stake.